Silver Bowl Preview, Tips, Runners & Trends

 Scheduled to take place in May of each year at the Haydock Racecourse is the Silver Bowl, a heritage handicap that is restricted to three-year-olds who compete over a distance of one mile and thirty-seven yards.

-The race usually attracts a decent field size, which can result in some decent-priced winners, which means the favourites have not had the best of times in the race.
+The race usually attracts a decent field, which can result in some well-priced winners, meaning the favourites have not had the best of times in the race.

 Silver Bowl Information: